-In which other ways do answering units increase the security of an installation?
+In which other ways do indoor stations increase the security of an installation?

 During a call, the resident can switch between the intercom camera and an external camera linked to the intercom on the 2N indoor panel.
 The resident can also see the caller from a different angle during the call and see if there is anyone else standing outside the intercom camera's view.

 At any time, the resident can watch live feeds from up to 16 IP cameras on the 2N® Indoor View indoor panel.
 And they don't even need to be attached to the video intercom.
 The resident can watch what's happening in the hallway outside the apartment, in the back of the building, or in the garage.

 During every call (even missed ones), the 2N® Indoor View automatically takes 1, 3, or 5 pictures (depending on the settings) and adds them to the call recording.
 If they want to, the resident can even add additional images by simply tapping the camera button in the bottom left corner whilst on the call.
 This means the user will not only have a great overview of past calls, but also a photo of a suspicious person.